vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/making-your-first-request.md

 ## Using an API testing platform

-You can export API specification or example requests to be used with [Postman](#using-postman) or the API platform of your choice.
+You can export an API specification or example request to use with [Postman](#using-postman) or the API platform of your choice.

 ### Request examples